-Fifth disease is a viral infection which often affects red blood cells.
-For many years, fifth disease was viewed as an unimportant rash illness of children.
-Recently, studies have shown that the virus may be responsible for serious complications in certain individuals.
-Not reportable.
-Parvovirus B19.
-The virus is spread by exposure to airborne droplets from the nose and throat of an infected person.
-Worldwide; any age group.
+MODE OF TRANSMISSION The virus is spread by exposure to airborne droplets from the nose and throat of an infected person.

+OCCURRENCE Worldwide; any age group.
 Most common in elementary school-aged children.

-Low grade fever, fatigue, a red rash generally appears on the cheeks giving a "slapped" face appearance.
+SYMPTOMS Low grade fever, fatigue, a red rash generally appears on the cheeks giving a "slapped" face appearance.
 The rash may then extend to the body and with tendencies to fade and reappear.
 Sometimes, the rash is lacy in appearance and may be itchy.
 Some children may have vague signs of illness or no symptoms at all.

-Varies; typically 4 to 20 days for rash development.
-During the week prior to the appearance of the rash to one week after onset for those with aplastic crisis syndrome.
-Until child can participate in daily activities.
+INCUBATION PERIOD Varies; typically 4 to 20 days for rash development.

+CONTAGIOUS PERIOD During the week prior to the appearance of the rash to one week after onset for those with aplastic crisis syndrome.

+EXCLUSION Until child can participate in daily activities.